realm/realm-dotnet/TightDbCSharp/readme.md

-#tightdbCS#
+#TightDbCSharp#

-This directory contains the VS2012 project that results in the C# language bindings DLL that users reference.
+This directory contains the VS2012 project that results in the C# language bindings assembly

-The DLL consists of two parts
+The assembly consists of two parts

 - ..\native\tightDBCalls.cs - p/invoke calls to tightCSDLL.dll.
-- .\ - The classes that make up the language binding.
+- .\*.* The classes that make up the language binding.

 Only files in the native directory contain calls to c++ code.

-Files in this directory are pure clean C#, The only nonstandard stuff is the handle inside the classes that is used to keep track of what c++ class instances they are shadowing.
+Files in the .\ directory are pure clean C#, The only nonstandard stuff is the handle inside the classes that is used to keep track of what c++ class instances they are shadowing.

 To recreate the project file, follow these steps (VS2012 express)

-File->New Project->Portable Class Library
+- File->New Project->Visual C#->Portable Class Library
-name:tightdbCS
+- name:TightDbCSharp
-location:C:\Develope\github\tightcsharp (that is - the PARENT directory of the location of this readme file.
+- location:C:\Develope\github\tightcsharp (that is - the PARENT directory of the location of this readme file.
 Change drive and path to reflect the actual location)
-UNMARK "Create directory for solution"
+- UNMARK "Create directory for solution"
-Now don't press OK yet. - VS2012 will not create a project if its directory already exists, so You'll have to cheat a little.
-Follow these instructions very carefully: use explorer to view C:\Develope\github\tightcsharp (that is the checked out tightcsharp directory) rename the directory tightdbCS to _tightdbCS (You might need to close this readme file first) Press OK in VS2012 - this creates the tightdbCS directory again, and VS2012 continues to the platform selection window Now, copy the files in tightcsharp\_tightdbCS to tightcsharp\tightdbCS (open a new explorer window, navigato to _tightdbCS, ctrl+click the files, right-click drag them, select copy in the popup mennu ) and then, delete the _tightdbCS directory again
+-  Now don't press OK yet.
+VS2012 will not create a project if its directory already exists, so You'll have to cheat a little.
+Follow these instructions very carefully:
+- use explorer to view C:\Develope\github\tightcsharp (that is the checked out tightcsharp directory)
+- rename the directory TightDbCSharp to _TightDbCSharp (You might need to close this readme file first)
+- Press OK in VS2012

+The above creates the tightdbCS directory again, and VS2012 continues to the platform selection window Now, copy the files in tightcsharp\_tightdbCS to tightcsharp\tightdbCS (open a new explorer window, navigato to _tightdbCS, ctrl+click the files, right-click drag them, select copy in the popup mennu ) and then, delete the _tightdbCS directory again